a collection of shitty poems and feverish thoughts

 my dear

-hundreds and thousands of grapes
+hundreds of thousands of grapes

 they haven't yet been crushed